allisonochoa/SQL_Project_Data_Job_Analysis/README.md

 # 👋 Introduction
 Dive into the data job market!
 Focusing on data analyst roles, this project explores 💰 top-paying jobs, 🔥 in-demand skills, and 📈 where high demand meets high salary in data analytics.

-Shout out to Luke Barousse's for his amazing [SQL Course](https://www.lukebarousse.com/sql).
+Shout out to Luke Barousse for his amazing [SQL Course](https://www.lukebarousse.com/sql).
 As this project is a direct result of my learning journey with him.

 🔍 SQL queries?
 Check them out here: [project_sql folder](/project_sql/)